awslabs/fargatecli/README.md

 git repository, the container image will be tagged with the short ref of the HEAD commit.
 If not, a timestamp in the format of YYYYMMDDHHMMSS will be used.

+To use the service with a load balancer, a port must be specified when the service is created.
+Specify a port by passing the --port flag and a port expression of protocol:port-number.
+For example, if the service listens on port 80 and uses HTTP, specify HTTP:80.
+Valid protocols are HTTP, HTTPS, and TCP.
+You can only specify a single port.

 Services can optionally be configured to use a load balancer.
 To put a load balancer in front a service, pass the --lb flag with the name of a load balancer.
 If you specify a load balancer, you must also specify a port via the